Blog · arXiv Analysis · Last reviewed June 25, 2026

 The Healthcare Chatbot Becomes Support Infrastructure

 Muhammad Hassan, Ramazan Yener, Ece Gumusel, and Masooda Bashir's June 2026 arXiv paper studies user-reported breakdowns in AI healthcare chatbot apps.
-The lesson is infrastructural: a chatbot that mediates health information can fail through access, payment, usability, support, and data trust before medical accuracy is even tested.
+The useful move is infrastructural: a chatbot that mediates health information can fail through access, payment, usability, support, privacy, and escalation before medical accuracy is even tested.

 From Chatbot to Infrastructure